MLAB-project/PyFT260/README.md

 - **Programmable control over GPIO pins**
 - **Supports bus-powered and self-powered configurations**

-These features make the FT260 an good choice for developing USB interface applications where you requires booth.
+These features make the FT260 a good choice for developing USB interface applications where you requires booth.
 UART and I2C interface.

 ## Installation